-- 1. Click Access Remote ASM on the navigation frame.
+- In the navigation frame, click Access Remote ASM.
 The Remote Access ASM table appears, listing other processors and adapters linked to the host server.
-The table also displays the system health and processors and adapters name (in the System Name field). - Note: Click the Display Legends link to view the icons that can appear in the System Health column. - 2.
-Click the login link corresponding to the processors and adapters that you want to access under the ASM Connection column heading. - Note: It might take up to 45 seconds for newly attached servers to be reflected in the table of available remote servers.
+The table also displays the system health and processors and adapters names (in the System Name field). - Note: Click the Display Legends link to view the icons that can appear in the System Health column. - 2.
+Click the login link that matches the processors and adapters that you want to access under the ASM Connection column heading. - Note: It might take up to 45 seconds for newly attached servers to be reflected in the table of available remote servers.
 It might take up to two minutes for servers to be removed from the table when detached from the ASM interconnect network.